 According to Dr. Desai, “We at Dr. Desai Soap want everyone to know that there are many natural alternatives to chemically driven antibacterial ingredients.
 A few natural products with antibacterial and antiseptic properties include tea tree, patchouli, neem, cinnamon, nutmeg, and cardamom.”

 Consumers can’t rely on the EPA, the FDA or manufacturers to make the best decisions for personal health and the safety of the environment.
 It has been shown time and again that product safety processes take time and are rife with health problems and pollution issues along the way.
 It is up to the consumer to read ingredient labels, research anything that is questionable, and make informed decisions.

 Let your voice be heard in the fight to ban triclosan in products.
-Submit your comments by April 8 to EPA Administrator Lisa Jackson. (www.capwiz.com/grassrootsnetroots/issues/alert/?alertid=22060651&type=AN)
+Submit your comments to EPA Administrator Lisa Jackson. (www.capwiz.com/grassrootsnetroots/issues/alert/?alertid=22060651&type=AN)